 What I love about cloth is that it does have a point of view and fabric that is deeply rooted in a sense of place or time is evident, once you learn to see.
 The joy we feel in creating something feels new and fresh, because it is new and fresh to us.
 Plaid is not original, but the color, materials, proportion, and approach to plaid may breathe fresh air into this classic design element that shows up in almost every setting there is a weaver.
 Working with universal weaving techniques, inspired by lots of different sources, gets your work to a different place.
 You have to do your own work.

 Copyright is designed to protect published works.
 A piece of cloth isn’t eligible for copyright protection, although elements could be trademarked.
 The copyright laws involved in managing published works is complicated.
 It, as I understand, boils down to the fact that if you published the written instructions, in a publication or online, you have a greater claim to owning the components of your design than if you don’t.
 By this, I mean other folks can’t use your written instructions, photographs, or diagrams to teach or publish.
 A draft is not copyrighted, but your printed rendition of it may be.
 There are multiple claims working their way though the courts by indigenous weavers that asstert their designs are language and therefore are eligible for copyright.

 There are other ethical and legal considerations, too.
-When it comes to selling other people’s designs or borrowing too heavily from them and then claim them as your own, that’s pretty universally recognized as unethical and largely illegal without permission.
+When it comes to selling other people’s designs or borrowing too heavily from them and then claim them as your own, that’s pretty universally recognized as unethical and sometimes illegal without permission.
 There are weavers who do not mind if you sell their designs if you ask permission and credit their work.
 If you are submitting your work for exhibition, check the guidelines to see if it requires that it be original.
 If it doesn’t you still need to credit your source.
 Keep in mind that copyright might be shared between two or more parties.